niteshver/mesa-llm1/docs/first_model.md

 ## What the model does
 * The model initializes a small number of agents.
 Each agent represents an entity capable of reasoning using language.
-* During each simulation step, the model defines a simple text input (for example, a question) that will be given to all agents.
+* During each simulation step, each agent constructs its own text prompt describing the current situation and uses it to reason about its next action.
 * The agents’ responses are printed or recorded.

 ## Tutorial Setup